 The information about a planned transfer must be provided to the employees at least 30 days before the planned transfer date and must contain: the date and reasons of the transfer; legal, economic and social implications for the employees; and any measures to be taken regarding the conditions of employment, remuneration and retraining.
 There is no sanction for a breach of this obligation.
-However, failure to fulfil the information duty can result in an employer's liability for any damages caused to an employee.
+However, failure to inform the employees in proper time can result in an employer's liability for any damages caused to an employee and can result in extension of the term for an employee's decision as to termination of the employment contract (please see question 5.2).
 The length of the procedure depends on the company size and the conditions of a particular transaction.